webtechpooja/becoming-a-better-speaker/README.md

 What if you finish your talk, throw open the floor to the audience and there are no questions?
 That's totally OK!
 There aren't always questions.

-* You can have one or two people you know in the audience ready to ask a question, or even chime in with a different angle.
+* You can have one or two people you know in the audience ready to ask a question or even chime in with a different angle.
 For example, if you’re a developer, have a designer ready with an observation on your topic from that point of view.
 * You can also ask and answer your own questions.
-For example: "Something I didn't go into in depth in the talk, but that you might be wondering about, is…" or "A question I've had come up before is..."
+For example: "Something I didn't go into in-depth in the talk, but that you might be wondering about, is…" or "A question I've had come up before is..."
 * You can ask the audience a question.
-For example: "Something I didn't go into in depth in the talk, but that you might be wondering about, is...” or “A question I’ve had come up before is….”
+For example: "Something I didn't go into in-depth in the talk, but that you might be wondering about, is...” or “A question I’ve had come up before is….”

 #### **Errors**